Dimitri Mobengo Mugianis: Life after drugs

 In 2011, Dimitri and two others were arrested by a DEA task force and accused of arranging an Ibogaine intervention for an addict referred to them by her doctor.
 The three were represented by legendary civil rights attorney Tony Serra, and after a year-long court battle they were eventually convicted of a misdemeanor drug charge and served 45 days house arrest.

 Since 2011, Dimitri has worked at the non-profit organization New York Harm Reduction Educators (NYHRE).
 Over the course of several years, Mugianis, along with psychotherapist Brian Murphy and acupuncturist Juan Cortez, developed holistic offerings including weekly ritual ceremony, acupuncture, massage, Tai Chi, gong yoga, sound therapy, and nature trips for active drug users, sex workers, the homeless, and previously incarcerated people seeking help—a first-of-its kind program for a vulnerable and socially excluded population.

 His work at NYHRE made him a hallmark of harm reduction, a movement many consider integral to improving the state of addiction in the US.
 Mugianis also continued to work with psychedelics abroad during this time, including an Ibogaine clinic in Costa Rica.

 In 2014, Mugianis founded Plant Medicine in Recovery, a mutual aid group composed of people who had used psychedelics and plant medicine to recover from addiction.
-This group morphed into Psychedelics in Recovery, an International organization that is a 12 step,12 tradition fellowship, which welcomes members from any 12 step group, regardless of their addictive patterns, and incorporates psychedelics in their 12 step recovery process.
+This group morphed into Psychedelics in Recovery, an International organization that is a 12 step, 12 tradition fellowship, which welcomes members from any 12 step group, regardless of their addictive patterns, and incorporates psychedelics in their recovery process.

 Inspired by the Krishnamurti quote, “It is no measure of health to be well adjusted to a profoundly sick society”, Dimitri and Brian Murphy formed the Psychedelic Disintegration support group in 2019, in reaction to the normalization of the psychedelic experience emphasis in psychedelic renaissance that is placed on “integration”.

 Art and performance are still remain an important part of Dimitri's life.
 In August 2020, he participated in the Duende Reading Series at Primitive Grace in NYC, and read an excerpt from the autobiography that he is currently writing.

 On August 6, 2021, Mugianis released a public statement on TikTok stating his belief that "when you die your soul goes up onto the roof and stays there for eternity" and that "the soul stays stuck up there until someone knocks it down with a long pole and your new life begins".